-M for future - My streetcar city Sub-project 3 - Heiligkreuz district connection
+M for Future - My Tram City Sub-project 3 - Connection Heiligkreuz Quarter and University Hospital

 Brief description

-On June 3, 2020, the city council passed a resolution to further expand the tram network in Mainz.
-New routes are to be examined, planned, and implemented for the further development of the Mainz tram network.
-Comprehensive public participation is to accompany the planning of the specific tram projects.
+On June 3, 2020, the City Council passed a resolution to further expand the tram network in Mainz.
+To further develop the Mainz tram network, new routes are to be evaluated, planned, and implemented.
+Comprehensive public participation is to take place in conjunction with the planning of each specific tram project.

-Closing the gap between Alicenplatz and Münsterplatz - Subproject 2 – City center
+the gap between Alicenplatz and Münsterplatz - Subproject 2 – Downtown,

-With development of Neustadt and central development of the old town (including Höfchen) - Subproject 3 – Connection to the Heiligkreuz district
+including access to Neustadt and central access to the Old Town (including Höfchen) - Subproject 3 – Connection to the Heiligkreuz District and University Hospital

-Connection of the new Heiligkreuz district and parts of the upper town, Weisenau, and Hechtsheim-Ost, as well as connection to the university hospital - Long-term development of the tram network, including possible connections to the surrounding area of Rheinhessen (measure not yet started)
+: Connection of the new Heiligkreuz District and parts of the Upper Town, Weisenau, and Hechtsheim-Ost, as well as the connection to the University Hospital - Long-term expansion of the tram network, including potential connections to the surrounding areas of Rheinhessen (work has not yet begun)

 Citizen participation

-All citizens can contribute their comments and suggestions through various participation opportunities.
-It will be ensured that the objections heard at the events are passed on to the planning table and that these questions and comments are dealt with seriously.
-How the suggestions and concerns are dealt with will be examined on a case-by-case basis.
-This means that it will be examined which interests can be pursued and included in the planning and which cannot.
-In the latter case, a comprehensible explanation will be provided.
+Through various opportunities for public participation, all citizens can share their feedback and suggestions.
+We ensure that the objections raised at the events are forwarded to the planning team and that these questions and comments are taken seriously.
+Each suggestion and concern is reviewed individually to determine how it should be addressed.
+This means we assess which interests can be pursued and incorporated into the planning and which cannot.
+In the latter case, we provide a clear explanation of why.

 - Online participation